 Some points are common in these texts.
 At first the readers have become interested in that matter.
 Maybe after some close call, they start having doubts about their own strategy, and look for litterature.
-Since aviation and psychology are already quite old, the articles presented in this section are only a set among a huge ressource of very serious articles, studies and essays.
+Since aviation and psychology are already quite old, the articles presented in this section are only a set among a huge resource of very serious articles, studies and essays.

-There are also common ways of stowing safety issues among airsports.
+There are also common ways of sorting safety issues among airsports.
 Usually one considers 90% of accidents come from human factor and 10% from equipment; in those 10%, some may still come from human factor, someone else's.
-Anyway it is clear the human represent a decisive part in the accidents causes.
+Anyway it is clear the human represents a decisive part in the accidents causes.
 A Lufthansa study says airliner pilots make one mistake every hour.
 Those are professional pilots, logging more than 10000 flight hours, regularly trained with all possible simulators, both individually and as crew, and still they make mistakes.

 Recreational pilots are far from reaching this experience, but still in sports like general aviation, gliding or skydiving, they practice in structures where safety information is displayed.
 It is different for isolated hang glider or paraglider pilots, who may fly during long periods totally alone in remote places.
 Therefore it is particularly important they learn to have a good framework and a good mindset.